-The Project Identification Form is a PDF document that can be opened with Adobe Acrobat Reader and only with this software which is free and available for both Windows and Mac.
-You can download the program here.
+The Project Identification Form is a PDF document that can be opened with Adobe Acrobat Reader and only Adobe Acrobat Reader.

-- Save the project file on your computer (on the “desk” for example)
+- Save the Project Identification Form on your computer (on the “desk” for example)

-- Open the project file with Adobe Acrobat Reader
+- Open the form with Adobe Acrobat Reader

-- Fill in the boxes of the form with the necessary information
+- Complete the form with the necessary information

-The file can be submitted in French, in English or in Spanish.
+The file can be submitted in French, English or Spanish.

 An acknowledgment of receipt is sent by the Secretariat of the Foundation after receiving your request.